 Physiochemical Parameters in Uncultivated and Cowpea-Cultivated Soils

 The mean values of physical and chemical parameters of soil in uncultivated and cowpea cultivated soils during the rainy and dry season are presented in Table 3.
 Sand and clay particles were higher before planting with mean values of 70.4% and 24.8%, than the values of 68.8% and 23.3% after planting while silt particles were higher with a value of 8.0% after planting, than the value of 4.8% before planting during the rainy season.
 During the dry season, sand particles were higher after the cultivation of cowpea with a value 70.4% than the value of 66.4% before planting.
 Clay and silt particles were higher before cultivation during the dry season with mean values of 27.2% and 6.4% than the values of 23.6% and 6.0% after cultivation (Table 3).
 Soil pH value ranged from 5.0-5.6 before and after cultivation in the rainy and dry season.
 Organic Carbon and Total Nitrogen values ranged from 0.6% - 1.1% and 0.1- 0.4% before and after cultivation of cowpea in the rainy and dry season; mean organic carbon value increased from 0.8% before cultivation, to 1.0% after cultivation of cowpea; and levels were higher in rainy season (1.1%) than in dry season (0.8).
 Total nitrogen had mean value of 0.3% before and after cultivation, and also in rainy and dry season.
 Ca+ and Mg+ values reduced from 4.1cmol/kg and 2.6cmol/kg before planting to 2.3cmol/kg and 1.1cmol/kg after planting, while Na+ increased from 0.2cmol/kg, to 0.5cmol/kg after planting.
-K+ had same value of 0.4cmol/kg before and after planting.
+The potassium content had same value of 0.4cmol/kg before and after planting.
 Available Phosphorus increased slightly from 37.0mg/kg before planting to 37.5mg/kg after planting.
 Exchangeable acidity and Effective cation exchange capacity values reduced from 1.9cmol/kg and 9.2cmol/kg before planting to 1.2cmol/kg and 5.1cmol/kg; while base saturation recorded higher value of 79.3% after planting than 77% before planting (Table 3).

 Table 3: Mean Values of Physiochemical Parameters in Soils Cultivated with Cowpea during the Rainy and Dry Season